Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/BG3_Infinite_Pathways.md

 #### More Information

-If you are interested in examining a complete list of the mods in this modlist, Mod Library Link: Follows Later.
+If you are interested in examining a complete list of the mods in this modlist, Mod Library Link: https://loadorderlibrary.com/lists/infinite-pathways-baldurs-gate-3-modlist-2

 ### Requirements